by: Gerhild Fulson / Cookbook Author, Blogger, German Oma!

 I really wish someone would have told me that "Krabben" were little shrimp!
 I would have loved to have tried them right there, the first time because I really DO love shrimp.
 Instead, I wondered how anyone could eat such disgusting-looking bugs.
 LOL … A Krabben Brötchen would be lovely right now!

 Fish is rich in protein and is an excellent source of minerals.
 It is usually quite lean and requires a short cooking period.

-In most recipes, fish can be used interchangeably.
+In most recipes, the different varieties of fish can be used interchangeably.